Justkanye/Minecraft-mini/README.md

 npm run build-prod
 ```

-Now, your blog is ready to be deployed.
+Now, your app is ready to be deployed.
 All generated files are located at `out` folder, which you can deploy with any hosting service.

 ### Testing